I Want To...

 Center for Medicare & Medicaid Services (CMS) Five-Star Quality Rating System

 The Center for Medicare & Medicaid Services (CMS) developed the Five-Star Quality Rating System to evaluate the quality and performance of Medicare Advantage (MA) plans and Prescription Drug Plans (PDPs).
-The Star Ratings measures change annually and include measures from HEDIS®, CAHPS®, and HOS.
-Providers have an important role with the success of the health plan’s Star Ratings.
-Please refer to the Quality Measures Tip Sheet to understand how you can impact performance.
-The document is updated annually with information pertinent to the Star Ratings system.
+The Star Ratings measures change annually and include measures from Healthcare Effectiveness Data and Information Set (HEDIS®), Consumer Assessment of Healthcare Providers and Systems (CAHPS®), and Health Outcomes Survey (HOS).
+As health plans and providers collaborate to give our members the best quality care, we can all look to the plan’s Star Ratings to see how well we are achieving this goal.
+The annually-updated Quality Measures Tip Sheet can guide all of our efforts to improve.

 Consumer Assessment of Healthcare Providers (CAHPS®)

-The Consumer Assessment of Healthcare Providers and Systems (CAHPS®) is a member satisfaction survey in which the objective is to capture information about consumer-reported experiences with healthcare.
+CAHPS® is a member satisfaction survey in which the objective is to capture information about consumer-reported experiences with healthcare.
 The focus of the survey is to measure how well plans are meeting member expectations, determine which areas of service have the greatest effect on overall member satisfaction, and identify areas of opportunity for improvement.
 Topics included in the survey are Getting Needed Care, Getting Care Quickly, How Well Doctors Communicate, Customer Service, Coordination of Care, Getting Needed Prescription Drugs, and the Ratings of: Health Care, Personal Doctor, Specialist, and Health/Drug Plan.
-The survey is conducted according to CMS protocol by a CMS certified vendor.
+The survey is conducted annually according to CMS protocol by a CMS certified vendor.

 Health Outcomes Survey (HOS)